 There is growing acknowledgement that the way cities and neighborhoods are designed directly impacts the health of residents, workers, and visitors.
 At the same time, many designers and planners fail to create healthy urban environments through a lack of understanding, experience, and training.
 This certificate program provides a grounding in the processes and design strategies that promote healthful cities.
-The certificate is 15 credits, consisting of three lecture courses and one studio course all delivered on-campus.
+Students complete one studio class and three lecture classes totaling 15 credits.

-The design of communities and neighborhoods is a critical element in the creation of the buildings that serve humanity.
-This course investigates the principles of smart growth, new urbanism, livable communities and the relevance of those principles to the design of the built environment.
+AR5831 LIVABLE COMMUNITIES DESIGN (3 CREDITS) The design of communities and neighborhoods is a critical element in the creation of the buildings that serve humanity.
+This course investigates the principles of smart growth, new urbanism, livable communities, and the relevance of those principles to the design of the built environment.

 AR901 DESIGN STUDIO (6 CREDITS) This is a topic studio focused on issues in the specified area of study.
 The studio workshop is centered on applying healthy urbanism principles and strategies to student-generated design projects.